zks0002/fixedpoint/docs/source/arithmetic.rst

     >>> float(b1), float(b2)
     (2.375, 2.375)

-The integer is masked to the the number of bits in the `FixedPoint` before performing the operation.
+The integer is masked to the the number of bits in the :class:`FixedPoint` before performing the operation.

 ..  doctest:: bitwise with int
     :skipif: should_skip("bitwise with int")